SABGla/SABGla.github.io/README.md

 ## *** Attention ***

-Do not add any personal / sensitive / classified information in this GitLab repository!
+- Do not add any personal / sensitive / classified information in this GitLab repository!
 All the information here is public on the MIG server.
+- Use either git command line commands or the Web IDE here on GitLab
+- Push your changes to a branch, open a merge request, and ask somebody to review & merge your changes

 ## Adding